rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/volumes-and-storage/persistent-volume-claims/_index.md

   - /rancher/v2.x/en/tasks/workloads/add-persistent-volume-claim
 ---

 _Persistent Volume Claims_ (or PVCs) are objects that request storage resources from your cluster.
 They're similar to a voucher that your deployment can redeem for storage access.
 When you create a deployment, you should usually attach a PVC so that your application can lay claim to persistent storage.
-This claim lets your deployment application store its data in an external location, so that if one of the application's containers fails, it can be replaced with a new container and continue accessing its data stored externally, as though an outage never occured.
+This claim lets your deployment application store its data in an external location, so that if one of the application's containers fails, it can be replaced with a new container and continue accessing its data stored externally, as though an outage never occurred.

 - Rancher lets you create as many PVCs within a project as you'd like.
 - You can mount PVCs to a deployment as you create it, or later after its running.